Patrick14Trani/MOTW-Character-Creator/Characters/HolyHunters/Augustine.md

 Now he serves the side of good.

+###### Important:  Augustine is feeling up to his first mission.
+Let the players have the option to bring him along next time they see him.

 ### Notes
 - He was saved by the [[HolyHunters]] with [[The Sacred Heart]].
 He now trains with them at their hideout.
 - [[Natalie]] taught him how the internet work, he has some net friends
 - [[Nova]] prayed intensly with him for several months and he became very intune with religious magic.
 He now has angel wings ability
+- [[Maxine]] has spent time with him teaching him how to use Hex.
+He reluctantly learns this and vows to never use it on another human.